cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenDA-contracts-tech-spec.md

 ### DataLayrBombVerifier
 The `DataLayrBombVerifier` is the core slashing module of DataLayr.
 Using Dankrad's Proofs of Custody, DataLayr is able to slash operators who are provably not storing their data.
+In brief, random blobs contain a "bomb" that is “detonated” if that blob is signed on by a DLN, resulting in slashing.
+Thus, the DLN must avoid signing that blob, forcing them to download and store the blob correctly to detect the bomb’s presence.
+Whether or not a blob contains a bomb for a given operator is determined by the operator's address.

 A challenger proves that an operator wasn't storing data at certain time by attesting to the four following claims:
 1. The existence of a certain datastore referred to as the DETONATION datastore